pegjs/pegjs/README.md

 a function.
 It gets the match results of labeled expressions in preceding expression as its arguments.
 It should return some JavaScript value using the `return` statement.
-If the returned value evaluates to `true` in boolean context, just return `undefined` and do not advance the parser position;
-otherwise consider the match failed.
+If the returned value evaluates to `true` in boolean context, just return `undefined` and do not consume any input; otherwise consider the match failed.

 The code inside the predicate can access all variables and functions defined in the initializer at the beginning of the grammar.